goofy2k/ESP32_faust2api/README.md

  ![folder_structure](images/folder%20structure.jpg)

- sound_engines/                       a sound engine's configuration is defined by: Faust script, .dsp file
+ sound_engines/.......................a sound engine's configuration is defined by: Faust script, .dsp file
-├─ faust2api/                         each sound engine is implemented in a cpp_code and an arduino_sketch
+├─ faust2api/.........................each sound engine is implemented in a cpp_code and an arduino_sketch
 │  ├─ DSPTemplate/
 │  ├─ FaustSawtooth/
 │  │  ├─ FaustSawtooth.dsp
 │  │  ├─ arduino_sketch/
 │  │  │  ├─ arduino_sketch.ino
-│  │  │  ├─ DspFaust.cpp             lib files have to be stored in 2 places (Arduino does not accept relative paths)
+│  │  │  ├─ DspFaust.cpp.............lib files have to be stored in 2 places (Arduino does not accept relative paths)
 │  │  │  ├─ DspFaust.h
 │  │  │  ├─ WM8978.cpp
 │  │  │  ├─ WM8978.h